econprofmath/starter-hugo-academic/content/authors/admin/_index.md

 <div id="contributions">
     <h2>Contributions</h2>
-    <p>Robert McKeown was also the inaugural Academic Director of SNACK (2021-25), the Student Numeracy Assistance Centre at York University, and collaborates on GAMES — A Gentle Approach to Math, Excel, and Stats.
+    <p>Robert McKeown was also the inaugural Academic Director of SNACK (2021-25), the Student Numeracy Assistance Centre at York University, and collaborates on GAMES: A Gentle Approach to Math, Excel, and Stats.
 GAMES is a cutting-edge 24-week open-education resource (OER) designed to equip a diverse range of students for studies in economics, business, and the social sciences.</p>
 </div><br>